 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-Deferred outflows of resources reported in this year's financial statements include a deferred outflow of resources for contributions made to the District's defined benefit plan between the measurement date of the net pension liabilities from that plan and the end of the District's fiscal year.
+Deferred outflows of resources reported in this year's financial statements include (1) a deferred outflow of resources related to changes in actuarial assumptions of the District's defined benefit pension plan, (2) a deferred outflow of resources for contributions made to the District's defined benefit plan between the measurement date of the net pension liabilities from that plan and the end of the District's fiscal year, (3) deferred outflow of resources related to the differences between the projected and actual investment earnings for the District's defined benefit pension plan, and (4) a deferred outflow of resources related to the difference between expected and actual pension experience data used by the actuary.
+Deferred outflows for changes in actuarial assumptions is attributed to pension expense over a total of 6 years.
 Deferred outflows for pension contributions will be recognized in the subsequent fiscal year.
+The differences between the projected and actual investment earnings are attributed to pension expense over a total of 5 years, including the current year.
+Deferred outflows for differences in expected and actual pension experience is attributed to pension expense of a total of 6 years.